observIQ/bindplane-agent/processor/metricstatsprocessor/README.md

       exporters: [googlecloud]
 ```

-This configuration extracts metrics from a log file, and passes them through the aggregation processor.
-The aggregation processor will hold the last data point it receives, then emit it after a one minute interval as `log.count.last`, sending the metric to Google Cloud Monitoring.
+This configuration extracts metrics from a log file, and passes them through the metricstats processor.
+The metricstats processor will hold the last data point it receives, then emit it after a one minute interval as `log.count.last`, sending the metric to Google Cloud Monitoring.
 This limits the throughput to 1 metric per minute.

 #### Sample CPU utilization at a higher rate

-In this example, we sample CPU utilization once per second, but only emit aggregate metrics every minute.
+In this example, we sample CPU utilization once per second, but only emit calculated metrics every minute.
 This allows for a higher effective sample rate of the CPU utilization.

 ```yaml
 receivers: